-3.5.1.4 Class Rank
+5.6.1.4 Class Rank

 Student class ranking may be obtained from the Office of the Registrar.
 Requests for class rank must be made in writing to the registrar.
-The class ranking is based solely on percentage grades attained in the coursework and clinical rotations, and has nothing to do with grade point averages.
-Students must have credits equivalent to their classmates at the end of the semester in order to be ranked.
+The class ranking is based solely on percentage grades attained in the coursework and clinical rotations and has nothing to do with grade point averages.